strachowski/Swift-cfenv/README.md

 # Swift-cfenv

-The Swift-cfenv package provides structures and methods to parse Cloud Foundry-provided environment variables, such as the port number, IP address, and URL of the application.
+The Swift-cfenv package provides structures and methods to parse Cloud Foundry-provided configuration variables, such as the port number, IP address, and URL of the application.
 It also provides default values when running the application locally.

-This library determines if you are running your application "locally" or on the cloud (i.e. Cloud Foundry app), based on whether the `VCAP_APPLICATION`  configuration variable is set.
+This library determines if you are running your application "locally" or on the cloud (i.e. as a Cloud Foundry application), based on whether the `VCAP_APPLICATION` configuration variable is set.
 If not set, it is assumed you are running in "local" mode instead of "cloud mode".

 For the implementation of this Swift package, we used as inspiration a similar module that had been developed for Node.js applications, [node-cfenv](https://github.com/cloudfoundry-community/node-cfenv).